Add Electron Dots And Charges As Necessary Ca O

 Scientific Explanation of the CaO Lewis Structure

 This electron transfer results in the formation of calcium ions (Ca²⁺) and oxide ions (O²⁻).
-The electrostatic attraction between these oppositely charged ions is what constitutes the ionic bond in CaO.
+So the electrostatic attraction between these oppositely charged ions is what constitutes the ionic bond in CaO.
 The strong electrostatic forces result in a high melting point and a crystalline structure.

 Frequently Asked Questions (FAQs)